 When we arrived, we began our debriefing and learned we would be catching salamanders and recording various points of interest including weight, size, species, and information about the habitat we found them in.
 It was very important to take accurate notes because this information would contribute to a larger study.

 The southern Appalachian Mountains, including the Great Smokies, are a major center of evolutionary diversification for the family Plethodontidae, commonly known as the lungless salamanders.
 There are 24 species of lungless salamanders in the park.
 The family has undergone an extraordinary level of evolutionary diversification in the southern Appalachian Mountains.
 As their family name implies, these salamanders lack lungs.
-They “breathe” through the walls of tiny blood vessels in their skin and linings of their mouths and throats.
+They “breathe” through the walls of tiny blood vessels in their skin and the linings of their mouths and throats.
 Lungless salamanders are everywhere in the Great Smokies, including in and along streams and under rocks, logs, and leaf litter in the forests.

-So our group began its quest for salmanders by carefully flipping over each cookie and using a ziplock baggie to collect our individual salamanders.
-It was critical to the salamanders health that we not touch them because their skin is like a sponge and absorbs any outside elements, including anything we may have had on our hands.
+So our group began its quest for salamanders by carefully flipping over each cookie and using a ziplock baggie to collect our individual salamanders.
+It was critical to the salamander’s health that we not touch them because their skin is like a sponge and absorbs any outside elements, including anything we may have had on our hands.
 Of the 10 cookies we were assigned, we unfortunately only caught one salamander.
 The weather that day was unseasonable cold, so most salamanders were burrowed further down than normal.
 However, the one little guy we caught was identified as a Santeetlah dusky salamander.
 This species ranges in color from light to dark brown with a light belly, a moderately keeled tail, and “salt-and-pepper” flecking along the sides.
-We took his weight, measured his size, made notes about the habitat we found him in and then returned him.
+We took his weight, measured his size, made notes about the habitat we found him in, and then returned him.
 There are many reasons why the NPS must monitor the salamander population.
 Most of the salamanders in the Smokies breathe through their skin which makes them sensitive to changes in the environment from threats like acid deposition.
 Since salamanders are cold-blooded, they may also be impacted by rapidly changing weather conditions in the park, especially in the winter and early spring.

 After we finished checking our cookies and recording our findings, we began our hike up a section of the Cataloochee Divide Trail which took us back to the research station.
-This makes for a great round trip hike, returning you to Purchase Knob.
+This makes for a great round-trip hike, returning you to Purchase Knob.
 Once we got back to the research station we enjoyed a tasty lunch together and celebrated the end of our Experience Your Smokies program.
-Participating in these programs the last couple months has left us with a new interest and respect for what the National Park Service does to maintain the Great Smokies and all the natural wonder that can be found within it.
-To actually see behind the scenes and take part in first hand experience has been incredibly rewarding.
-We encourage anyone who has interest in this to please contact the National Park Service or the Friends of the Smokies organization and inquire about a volunteer program opportunity.
+Participating in these programs the last couple of months has left us with a new interest and respect for what the National Park Service does to maintain the Great Smokies and all the natural wonder that can be found within it.
+To actually see behind the scenes and take part in first-hand experiences has been incredibly rewarding.
+We encourage anyone who has an interest in this to please contact the National Park Service or the Friends of the Smokies organization and inquire about a volunteer program opportunity.
 You will walk away with lasting memories and a deeper love for the beauty and wonder of our national parks.